 NRF advocates for sales tax fairness

-The Supreme Court’s landmark decision in June ended a quarter-century of unequal tax treatment.
+The Supreme Court’s decision ended a quarter-century of unequal tax treatment.
 The ruling reversed the conclusion the court came to in 1992’s Quill Corp. v.
 North Dakota, which held that online sellers could be required to collect sales tax only in states where they had a physical presence such as a store, office or warehouse.
 That ruling left sales tax uncollected on most online sales and gave internet sellers an unfair price advantage over bricks-and-mortar merchants.
 (Consumers are legally required to report untaxed purchases and pay the sales tax as “use” tax but most are unaware of the requirement and compliance is low.)

 “The physical presence rule of Quill is unsound and incorrect,” the court said in its 24-page opinion.
 “Quill creates rather than resolves market distortions.”

 In overturning Quill, the court upheld a South Dakota law that requires online merchants with more than $100,000 in annual sales to state residents or 200 transactions with state residents to collect sales tax.

 A key part of the court’s reasoning in 1992 was that there were more than 6,000 state and local sales tax jurisdictions across the country and that regulations were too complex for a seller to know how much to collect unless they were doing business locally.
 But NRF argued in a friend-of-the-court brief that the reasoning was no longer valid because a wide variety of software is now available to automatically collect the sales tax owed, much of it available free or at low cost.
 NRF also said the lack of collection was “inflicting extreme harm and unfairness” on local retailers.